influitive/apartment/README.md

     Apartment::Database.create('database_name')

-Apartment will create a new database in the following format: "_environment_\_database_name".
+If you're using the [prepend environment](https://github.com/influitive/apartment#handling-environments) config option or you AREN'T using Postgresql Schemas, this will create a database in the following format: "#{environment}\_database_name".
-In the case of a sqlite database, this will be created in your 'db/migrate' folder.
+In the case of a sqlite database, this will be created in your 'db/' folder.
 With other databases, the database will be created as a new DB within the system.

 When you create a new database, all migrations will be run against that database, so it will be